pingcap/docs/dev/reference/configuration/tikv-server/configuration-file.md

 ### `high-concurrency`

-+ The number of threads in thread pool that handle high-priority Coprocessor requests, such as checkpoints
++ The allowable number of concurrent threads that handle high-priority Coprocessor requests, such as checkpoints
 + Default value: `CPU * 0.8`
 + Minimum value: `1`

 ### `normal-concurrency`

-+ The number of threads in thread pool that handle normal priority Coprocessor requests
++ The allowable number of concurrent threads that handle normal-priority Coprocessor requests
 + Default value: `CPU * 0.8`
 + Minimum value: `1`

 ### `low-concurrency`

-+ The number of threads in thread pool that handle low priority Coprocessor requests, such as table scan
++ The allowable number of concurrent threads that handle low-priority Coprocessor requests, such as table scan
 + Default value: `CPU * 0.8`
 + Minimum value: `1`